AlexGurianov/DamagedCarsClassifier/README.md

 A project for binary classification of car photos into damaged and good (undamaged) categories using Keras with TensorFlow backend and sklearn.

-This repository is structured as follows:
+This repository is structured as follows.

 Scraping
 --------